-No-see-ums are a small biting fly…though the term has become ubiquitous for any small bug that bites.
+No-see-ums are small flies that bite.
+(Though the term has become ubiquitous for any small bug that bites.)

 No-see-um netting (mosquito netting) is often used to reduce weight and provide superior ventilation on double-wall tents.
-With the rainfly removed, the mesh tent can turn your shelter into a million star hotel.
+With the rainfly removed, the mesh tent can turn your shelter into a 1-million-star hotel.

-More complex tent designs will color code the poles to hooks and grommets for an easier setup.
+More complex tent designs will color code the poles with hooks and grommets for an easier setup.

-Tents stakes should come with the tent and will match the tent purpose; lightweight tents will come with lighter weight stakes…heavy camp tents will have a heavier gauge stake.
+Tents stakes should come with the tent and will match the tent purpose.
+Lightweight tents will come with lighter weight stakes, and heavy camp tents will have a heavier gauge stake.

 If there’s a chink in the armor of a tent, it’s the door.
 A good one will have a smooth zipper, providing ample room to wiggle out while sealing out the elements.
 One door can work fine if it exits the front.
-But a pair of hikers might each appreciate their own port of entry instead of crawling over one another to get out a single side door.
+But a pair of hikers might appreciate having separate ports of entry instead of crawling over one another to get out a single side door.

 We’ve all seen it – the dome tent at the campground with the blue tarp draped over the top.
 Don’t be like that guy.
 The basic function of a tent is to protect you from the elements.
-Many rainflys can be peeled back for a night view.
-(Pro tip.
-If you expect to spend extended days in a tent, consider the color.
-Sunflower yellows will be more cheery on the disposition than blues)
+Many rainflies can be peeled back for a night view.

 Tent Height & Wall Shape